f-prime/fist/README.md

 - Light weight user database
 - Session key management

 **Spear is still under development.
-Not all features are yet implemented or stable yet.**
+Not all features are implemented or stable yet.**

 # Build